 - ACC 9.
 Encourage and support artists, artist live/work spaces, creative industry hubs/districts/clusters, etc. as retail, community, or neighborhood anchors and activity generators to attract and support other economic and community enterprises.
-(See a/so Economy). - ACC 10.
+(See also Economy). - ACC 10.
 Improve access to affordable living to include housing, healthcare, and effective transportation in order to develop and retain Austin's creative organizations, industries, and individuals. - ACC 11.
 Encourage cultural, creative and arts-based education in schools and neighborhoods throughout Austin to sustain Austin's "culture of creativity" as fundamental to Austin's spirit and mindset. - ACC 12.
 Sustain and grow Austin's multicultural and artistic heritage (African-American, Hispanic, Asian, and other ethnic and culturally-specific groups) as the city develops and grows. - ACC 13.
 Create avenues for cultural variety and provide the opportunity for all groups to benefit from the different cultures present in Austin. - ACC 14.
 Encourage grassroots, neighborhood-based cultural development and activity and recognize and enhance the role the arts play at the center of community life. - ACC 15.
 Maximize the recognition of arts and creativity as part of Austin's "Creative Economy."
 (See also Economy). - ACC 16.
 Increase the availability of significant public art to designate districts and/or their entrances and to assist visitors in navigating the area. - ACC 17.
 Define Austin's sense of place through high standards for architecture and urban design, public art, public spaces and public parks, and arts education.
 (See also Urban Design). - ACC 18.
-Explore existing city policies, processes and regulations regarding the arts to determine what changes can be made to coordinate these with other goals such as historic preservation, affordable housing, and high-density development.
+Explore existing city policies, processes and regulations regarding the arts to determine what changes can be made to coordinate these with other goals such as historic preservation, affordable housing, and high-density development. - ACC 19.
+Collaborate with AISD, local businesses, and cultural organizations in developing programs that encourage lifelong active engagement and participation in the cultural arts.